junxit/us-congress-bills-116/metadata.md

 - 2020-03-03 — Mr. Cicilline moved to suspend the rules and pass the bill, as amended.
 - 2020-03-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 16 (Roll no. 82). (text: CR H1450-1451)
 - 2020-03-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 16 (Roll no. 82).
+- 2020-03-04 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.